-If you have been injured by toxic exposure on a construction site and a party other than your employer was at fault for the injury, you may be entitled to file a personal injury claim for compensation, in addition to the workers’ compensation benefits you may be entitled to receive.
+If you have been injured by toxic exposure on a construction site and a party other than your employer was at fault for the injury, you may be entitled to file a Long Island Personal Injury Lawyer for compensation, in addition to the workers’ compensation benefits you may be entitled to receive.

 The experienced Long Island workplace accident attorneys at the Law Office of Cohen & Jaffe, LLP, help injured workers pursue the compensation and benefits they need to get their lives back on track.
 Our firm has recovered millions in settlements and verdicts for our clients.

 Contact us today for a free, no-obligation consultation about your workplace toxic exposure claim.

 Common Types of Toxic Exposure on Construction Sites

 OSHA provides detailed information about 25 different chemicals and hazardous substances and the effects they can have on workers.
 In the construction industry, injury is commonly caused by exposure to a number of substances, such as the following:

 - Asphalt fumes – More than half a million workers are exposed to fumes from asphalt, which is used in roofing, siding, road paving and concrete work, according to OSHA.
 Exposure can cause fatigue, headaches, skin rashes, eye and throat irritation, sensitization, coughs, reduced appetite and skin cancer.

 - Solvents – OSHA reports that every day, millions of workers are exposed to solvents.
 Exposure can cause reproductive damage, nervous system toxicity, damage to the liver and kidneys, respiratory impairment, dermatitis and cancer.